Nouuu/CODECC/README.md

     }
 ```

-`size2` is at the beginning the source file size, and we decrement it
+When initialized, `size2` is the size of the source file and will be decremented
-every time we process the file, it allow us to know how many bytes left
+every time we process the file: this allows us to know how many bytes are left
-to process. `readBuffer` array contain the bytes we read from source
+to process.
+The `readBuffer` array contains the bytes we read from the source
-file, `writeBuffer` array will contain the decode bytes, his size is
+file, and the `writeBuffer` array will contain the decoded bytes: it will be
-half `readBuffer` size.
+half the size of `readBuffer`.

-To fill `writeBuffer`, we just use readBuffer bytes two by two and use
+To fill `writeBuffer`, we just read the `readBuffer` bytes two by two and use
 them as index of our `decodeMatrix`.

-Once we processed all bytes, we just free buffers and close source and
+Once all of the bytes are processed, we just free the buffers and close the source and
-destination file.
+destination files.

 ### Cross compile issue fix

-If we want to compile on both Linux and Windows system, we have an issue
+If we want to compile on both Linux and Windows, we have an issue
-with `fseek() ftell()` functions.
-I use these functions to determine the size of my file but on Windows,
+with the `fseek()` and `ftell()` functions that are used to determine the size
+of the source file.

-`ftell()` only return `int` type value.
+Indeed, on Windows, `ftell()` only returns and `int` type value: if the
-So if my file size is higher than `2147483647 bytes` (`~ 2.14 GB`), it
+source file size is higher than `2 147 483 647 bytes` (`~ 2.14 GB`), it
-will return -1 on `size_t size`, which is unsigned type.
-That will cause
+will return `-1` on `size_t size`, which is `unsigned` type.
+This problem is not
-size to take his max value -1.
-This problem is not present on Linux system because `ftell()` return
-`long` type value, which is enough.
+present on Linux because `ftell()` returns a `long` type value, which is enough.

-To fix this problem on Windows, we can use `_fseeki64() _ftelli64()`
+To fix this problem on Windows, we can use the `_fseeki64()` and `_ftelli64()`
-functions from mingw which return `long long` type value.
-But these
+functions from MinGW that return a `long long` type value, but these
-functions are not present on Linux.
+functions are not available on Linux.

-That's why we use compilation macro to determine on which System we are
+The solution is to use a compilation macro to determine the system that is running the
-and which functions to use :
+program and which functions should be used:

 ```c
 #ifdef _WIN64